When Def Leppard Tried Something Different With ‘Slang’

-Different bands met the creative and commercial challenges of grunge in different ways, including '80s hair metal hit machines Def Leppard, whose 1996 release Slang would go down as perhaps the most distinctive and divisive of their long, triumphant and turbulent career.
+Different bands met the creative and commercial challenges of grunge in different ways, including '80s hair-metal hit machines Def Leppard, whose May 14, 1996 release Slang would go down as perhaps the most distinctive and divisive of their long, triumphant and turbulent career.

 Listen to Def Leppard's 'Deliver Me'

-Indeed, give Slang a listen with fresh ears today, and one will note that, beyond the ever-present electronic percussion (most overwhelming on “Turn to Dust” and the title track), all of the hallmarks of typical, massively acclaimed Def Leppard albums were right there.
-It's present in riff-driven hard rockers like “Work it Out” and “Deliver Me,” power ballads like “All I Want is Everything” and “Blood Runs Cold,” and, in a more recent reflection of Retro-Active (and the “unplugged” craze that was so popular at the time), acoustic offerings like “Breathe a Sign” and “Where Does Love Go When It Dies.”
+Give Slang a listen with fresh ears today, and one will note that all of the hallmarks of typical, massively acclaimed Def Leppard albums were right there – beyond the ever-present electronic percussion (most overwhelming on “Turn to Dust” and the title track).
+That classic vibe is present in riff-driven hard rockers like “Work it Out” and “Deliver Me,” power ballads like “All I Want is Everything” and “Blood Runs Cold,” and, in a more recent reflection of Retro-Active, acoustic offerings like “Breathe a Sign” and “Where Does Love Go When It Dies.”

-None of this came across at the time though, and after showing a promising start by debuting at No. 5 in the U.K. chart and No. 14 in the U.S., Slang’s sales slowed down rather quickly due to limited radio and MTV airplay, falling well short of the band’s customary multi-platinum stomping grounds with a gold certification.
+None of this came across at the time though.
+After showing a promising start by debuting at No. 5 in the U.K. chart and No. 14 in the U.S., Slang’s sales slowed down rather quickly due to limited radio and MTV airplay, falling well short of the band’s customary multi-platinum stomping grounds with a gold certification.
 But the band was still able to tour America’s big sheds that summer, a clear sign of their fans’ continued allegiance.

-Continued Collen in the same interview, “Slang was an essential album for Def Leppard.
+In the same interview, Collen added: “Slang was an essential album for Def Leppard.
 It went against the grain [but] we felt like Adrenalize started turning a little bit similar, so it was important to do something different at that point."
-With the benefit of hindsight, even we're surprised to say he may well be right.